 Dosage and sources

-As a supplement, glutathione needs to be administered in its liposomal form (attached to tiny fat particles, called liposomes) in doses of 500mg once or twice daily, ideally sublingually.
-It works synergistically with other detox procedures, such as hot sauna sessions or coffee enemas, both of which up-regulate glutathione production.
+As a supplement, it is best when glutathione is administered in its liposomal form (attached to tiny fat particles, called liposomes) in doses of 500mg once or twice daily, ideally sublingually.
+It works synergistically with other detox procedures, such as hot sauna sessions or more controversial coffee enemas, both of which up-regulate glutathione production.

 However, glutathione is best obtained, when possible, through food intake.
 Given it is a tri-peptide, an adequate protein intake is the basic requirement to maintain sufficient glutathione levels.